-The College offered primary prevention and awareness programs for all incoming students in January 2015 New Student Orientation and August 2015 New Student Orientation.
+The College offered primary prevention and awareness programs for all incoming students in January 2017 New Student Orientation and August 2017 New Student Orientation.
 Information was presented in person and with printed supplements during required sessions attended by all incoming students.
-During January and August 2015, all incoming students also received invitation to complete online education related to recognizing sexual assault and healthy relationships.
+During January and August 2017, all incoming students also received invitation to complete online education related to recognizing sexual assault and healthy relationships.
 Residential Life and Housing materials also include reference to the Policy Against Discrimination and Harassment and remind students of where to find information regarding policy and procedures, as well as available resources.
-Student focus groups were hosted throughout spring and fall 2015 to invite student input to prevention education programming for the ongoing Being Barnard initiative.
-The College offered primary prevention and awareness programs for all new employees in 2015 through on-board meeting with Human Resources.
-A web-based module regarding sexual harassment is also to be completed by all new employees.
+Student focus groups were hosted throughout spring and fall 2017 to invite student input to prevention education programming for the ongoing Being Barnard initiative.

+The College offered primary prevention and awareness programs for all new employees in 2017 through on-board meeting with Human Resources.
+A web-based module regarding sexual harassment is provided to all new employees and all staff on an annual basis.

-The College offered ongoing awareness and prevention programs for students in 2015.
-In January 2015 and August 2015, 52 Resident Assistants (Residential Life student staff) received training on recognizing behaviors including sexual assault, dating/domestic violence, and stalking as well as information about bystander intervention and how to refer to confidential and nonconfidential (reporting options).
-Well Woman Peer Educators and Rape Crisis/Anti-Violence Support peer educators hosted the Title IX Coordinator during their trainings.
-All officers in student organizations (approximately 400 students) were provided bystander intervention training, focused on how to help a friend, as part of required training for Governing Board of Barnard (GBB) recognition and funding.
-Student groups can invite peer educators from Well Woman or the Rape Crisis/Anti-Violence Support center or staff from Title IX, Furman Counseling or Primary Care Health Services to present to groups (e.g. Q, the LGBTQ student organization hosted a discussion in March 2015).
-Study Abroad pre-orientation for students, held twice a year, includes presentation of recognizing behaviors and available support.
-Summer programs of the Pre-College program and Academic Success and Enrichment Program included the Title IX Coordinator in training of students and student staff.
-Programming and poster campaigns were available on campus during stalking awareness month (January 2015), sexual assault awareness month (April 2015) and relationship awareness month (October 2015).
+The College offered ongoing awareness and prevention programs for students in 2017.
+In January 2017 and August 2017, 53 Resident Assistants (Residential Life student staff) received training on recognizing behaviors including sexual assault, dating/domestic violence, and stalking as well as information about bystander intervention and how to refer to confidential and non-confidential (reporting options).
+Rape Crisis/Anti-Violence Support peer educators and advocates hosted the Title IX Coordinator during their trainings.
+All officers in student organizations (approximately 280 students) were provided by stander intervention training, focused on how to help a friend, as part of required training for Governing Board of Barnard (GBB) recognition and funding.
+Student groups can invite peer educators from Well Woman or the Rape Crisis/Anti-Violence Support center or staff from Title IX, Being Barnard, Furman Counseling or Primary Care Health Services to present to groups (e.g. Q, various performing arts groups hosted a discussion on consent and communication in 2017).
+Study Abroad preorientation for students, held twice a year, includes presentation of recognizing behaviors and available support.
+Summer programs of the Pre-College program and Opportunity Programs included the Title IX Coordinator in training of students and student staff.
+Programming and poster campaigns were available on campus all year long including during stalking awareness month (January 2017), sexual assault awareness month (April 2017) and relationship awareness month (October 2017).

-The College offered ongoing awareness and prevention programs for employees in 2015.
+The College offered ongoing awareness and prevention programs for employees in 2017.
 Department visits by the Title IX Coordinator included presentation to staff in the following areas Primary Care Health Services, Furman Counseling Services, Pre-College Program faculty, Student Life Staff, Student Services division wide meeting, Human Resources generalists, new faculty orientation and faculty department chairs meeting, and facilities staff.
 Public Safety receive training in August of each year, including learning about resources, policy, and trauma dynamics.
-Residential Life Staff receive training at least twice a year (January and August 2015).
+Residential Life Staff receive training at least twice a year (January and August 2017).